praeclarum/CrossIntelligence/README.md

 ## Contributing

-If you'd like to contribute to the MAUI Intelligence library, please fork the repository and submit a pull request.
+If you'd like to contribute to the CrossIntelligence library, please fork the repository and submit a pull request.

 ## License